pwc3/GitIdentity/README.md

-# Multiple Git identities
+# Git Identity

-**NOTE** This is a work in progress.
-Check out the `master` branch for a complete working Python implementation of this project.

-This repo contains a Swift CLI application called `git-identity`.
-It manages some symlinks in your home directory and in your `.ssh` directory to allow you to switch between Git identities with different SSH keys and email addresses.
+Juggling multiple remote Git accounts is a hassle.
+This project provides tools that allow you to easily switch between these accounts.
+You need to do some initial setup described below.
+The tools then create and manage some symlinks in your home directory and in your `.ssh` directory which point to the configuration for the currently selected identity.

 Consider the case where you have a Github account for personal use and a Github account for work use.
 We'll call these accounts, or identities, `personal` and `work`.
 This solution will scale to arbitrarily many identities, but to keep things simple, we'll keep it to two in the examples here.

+This repo contains two Swift applications for managing your Git identity:

+- A CLI application called `git-identity`.
+Installing this on your path allows you to run `git identity` commands as described below.
+- A macOS GUI application called `GitIdentity`.
+This is a status bar app that allows you to see your current identity at a glance and to change identies with a click on the mouse.

 Using `git-identity`, with one command you can set which identity will currently be used by Git.